3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Results and discussions

 \subsection{Trap characterization}

 To show that the trap's surface roughness does not degrade its performance, we measured the quality factor of the trap/coaxial resonator in the final setting in the vacuum chamber.
-The feeding antenna (C2 in Figure \ref{fig:trap}a) was connected by coaxial cables to the programmable signal generator through a SMA vacuum feedthrough.
-The upper connector (C1) was connected to a power detector for signal analysis.
+The feeding antenna (C2 in Figure \ref{fig:trap}a) was connected by coaxial cables to the programmable signal generator (TGR2053, Aim-TTI Instruments) through a SMA vacuum feedthrough (242-SMAD50-C40-2, Allectra GmbH).
+The upper connector (C1) was connected to a power detector (ZX47-40-S+, Mini-Circuits) for signal analysis.

 The power detector output is routed to a data acquisition card, allowing real-time monitoring and processing of the signal.
 A schematic of the experimental setup---used to characterize the resonator by applying a frequency-swept signal---is shown in \citet{laustifeasibility}.
 Resonance characterization is performed over a scanning range of \qtyrange{2.20}{2.36}{GHz}, with step size of \qty{100}{kHz}.
 Figure~\ref{fig:Resonancecurve} shows the resonance curve for electron trapping.
-A comprehensive description of the trap's design methodology and characterization of its electromagnetic environment will be presented in a forthcoming publication, offering deeper insight into the system's operational principles and performance. \cite{lausti2025coaxial}